oceanmodeling/adcircpy/docs/source/basic_usage.rst

     driver.timestep = 2

-before :python:`driver.write()`.
+before :code:`driver.write()`.
 Most of the ``fort.15`` options can be overridden directly by the user, with a very small exception of parameters that should be considered "private" in the context of the ``fort.15`` file.

 .. code-block:: python